The Nappy Lady Ltd

 Morag's Story - Why she converted to fleece nappy liners

 Let me tell you a bit about the event which converted me to fleece liners, having always been pretty sceptical when others raved about them: I flew to Orkney with my first son, and he did not do his usual morning poo before we left (normally as regular as clockwork), so we had it hanging over us like the Sword of Damocles all morning.
 At Gatwick, I changed him again, in case he had sneakily done it en route - no poo.
 By the time we got to Aberdeen, he finally decided to perform, at which point I realised I had used my only spare nappy and the rest were on the plane.
 The nappy itself had plenty more capacity for wee - the only problem was the dirty liner.
 However, luckily I had put on a fleece liner rather than a flushable one.
 I say 'luckily' because fleece was large enough to cover the whole nappy so none had got onto the nappy itself, as he was weaned it caught all the solids and i was able to sluice it in the toilet to remove the poo, then I could wash it in the sink and then quickly dried it in the hand dryer.
 The fleece liner went back into the nappy and we were on our way again.
 I would normally change the whole nappy after a poo but in this case we reused the nappy and were good to go.
+You could always carry a spare liner in your nappy bag for emergencies.

 Once your baby gets to the wriggly stage, if you find the liner is moving try the following to counter this.
 When you have fastened the nappy - feel inside to straighten out the liner as much as possible.
 Very often, it shifts as part of the process of being put on, rather than through later wriggling - but once it is no longer in place, wriggling will make its position worse.